dbrooksjr/pipette/README.md

 Keeping these balanced required they have proper limitations.
 The Mining Drill:

 - cannot extend horizontally past 64 blocks (there is no vertical limit!)
-- has a single-tile inventory space (same as the pipe it uses in it's recipe)
+- has a single-tile inventory space (same as the pipe it uses in its recipe)
 - does NOT collect extra loot from ore (some mods allow this)
 - does NOT collect mining XP